 It is a group that deliberately deepens relationships and prays for each other.

 Our goal has never been to have Connection Groups that are large gatherings of people.
 It is difficult to accomplish deeper relationships in larger groups.
-During this season, having small groups, groups that utilize Zoom, groups that meet outside or in larger spaces, and groups that use masks is important.
 While connection may be different in 2021, it is not impossible and will always be essential.

 “Groups have helped me feel more connected during this season of Covid and distancing.
 I’m so grateful for technology and how it has allowed us to gather creatively.” ~Jenny W